Mining

 Where a business has entered into a long term contract to supply goods or services, and recognises expenses and progress payments in its accounts, the progress payments should be reported as Sales of Minerals and other goods or Income from services, depending on the nature of the contract.

-How do I report income from delivery service charges itemised to customers for goods sold by this business/organisation?
+What should be reported in Income from delivery service charges separately itemised to customers for goods sold by this business/organisation?

 What should be reported in Income from services?

 Generally, payment received for the provision of services, regardless of whether the service is a primary or secondary activity of the business/organisation, should be reported in Income from services.
 This includes payments received from government and non-government sources for providing services.
-Rent, leasing and hiring services income is not included in this question but should be reported separately in Rent, leasing and hiring income.
+Rent, leasing and hiring services income is not included in this question but should be reported separately in the next question.

-- include services provided by your business on a contract, sub-contract or commission basis;
+- Include services provided by this business on a contract, sub-contract or commission basis.

-- the management fees or service charges received from other businesses should also be included;
+- The management fees or service charges received from related and unrelated businesses should also be included.

-- delivery charges separately invoiced or itemised to customers should be reported separately in it's own question on the form (see Sales of Goods);
+- Delivery charges separately invoiced or itemised to customers should be reported separately in its own question on the form.

-- payments received by your business for manufacturing or assembly work performed on behalf of another business or organisation on a commission, contract or fee basis only (i.e. where your business does not own the inputs to production or the goods produced) should be reported as Income from services;
+- Payments received by this business for manufacturing or assembly work performed on behalf of another business or organisation on a commission, contract or fee basis only (i.e. where this business does not own the inputs to production or the goods produced) should be reported as Income from services.

 - waste management.